Top 12 Steps to Managing Your Weight

 11. Reduce television viewing:

-In the National Weight Control Registry Survey, dieters who watched less than 10 hours of television a week managed to maintain weight loss longer than those who spent more time in front of the tube.
-There may also be other benefits if television time is short.
-According to an analysis from the Harvard School of Public Health, too much television can increase the risk of heart disease, diabetes, and death.
+In the National Weight Control Registry Survey, dieters who watched less than 10 hours of television a week were able to keep the weight off longer than those who spent more time in front of the tube.
+There might be other benefits, too, if television time is short.
+Too much television increases risks for heart disease, diabetes, and death, according to an analysis from the Harvard School of Public Health.